Lindsay’s founder, editor and creative director Beth Wilkinson at Lindsay HQ. Photo by Heather Lighton.

 Launching in a time when national borders are tightening and gentrification threatens diversity, Lindsay reminds people of the importance of preserving culture and welcoming difference.
 This is a platform where readers can understand and appreciate the culturally and geographically foreign, without having to experience them first-hand.
 It brings together diverse voices with a curious, open-minded approach to producing thoughtful and borderless editorial content.

 Since launching, Lindsay has garnered readers in over 120 countries.
-Its printed publication is now available on more than one hundred stores in twenty countries, including Gucci Garden (Florence), Ofr (Paris), MoMA PS1 (New York), Daikanyama T-Site (Tokyo) and MCA (Sydney), just to name a few.
-Beth spoke about print versus digital at the NGV Art Book Fair, she wrote about self-publishing the The Saturday Paper, and recorded a podcast with Stack magazines.
-Lindsay has been featured on Monocle 24, Broadsheet, The Design Files and ABC Radio National, and is a finalist in the 2018 AGDA Design Awards for best publication, best website and best use of photography.
+Its printed publication is now available in more than one hundred stores in twenty countries, including Gucci Garden (Florence), Ofr (Paris), MoMA PS1 (New York), Daikanyama T-Site (Tokyo) and MCA (Sydney), just to name a few.
+Its founder Beth Wilkinson has spoken about the relationship between print and digital at the National Gallery of Victoria’s Melbourne Art Book Fair, written about starting her own business for The Saturday Paper, and spoken at Creative Mornings on the lessons learnt from self-publishing.
+Lindsay has been featured on Monocle 24, It’s Nice That, Stack, The Design Files and ABC Radio National.
+It has hosted events at Heide Museum of Modern Art, ACMI and McNally Jackson and won a Distinction for Publication Design at the 2018 AGDA Design Awards.